WebGL: Design

 WebGL 1.0 is based on OpenGL ES 2.0 and provides an API for 3D graphics.
 It uses the HTML5 canvas element and is accessed using Document Object Model (DOM) interfaces.

 WebGL 2.0 is based on OpenGL ES 3.0.
 It guarantees the availability of many optional extensions of WebGL 1.0, and exposes new APIs.
 Automatic memory management is provided implicitly by JavaScript.

 Like OpenGL ES 2.0, WebGL lacks the fixed-function APIs introduced in OpenGL 1.0 and deprecated in OpenGL 3.0.
 This functionality, if required, has to be implemented by the developer using shader code and JavaScript.

 Shaders in WebGL are written in GLSL and passed to the WebGL API as text strings.
 The WebGL implementation compiles these strings to GPU code.
 This code is executed for each vertex sent through the API and for each pixel rasterized to the screen.

 History

 WebGL evolved out of the Canvas 3D experiments started by Vladimir Vukićević at Mozilla.
 Vukićević first demonstrated a Canvas 3D prototype in 2006.
 By the end of 2007, both Mozilla and Opera had made their own separate implementations.

 In early 2009, the non-profit technology consortium Khronos Group started the WebGL Working Group, with initial participation from Apple, Google, Mozilla, Opera, and others.
 Version 1.0 of the WebGL specification was released March 2011.

 An early application of WebGL was Zygote Body.
 In November 2012 Autodesk announced that they ported most of their applications to the cloud running on local WebGL clients.
-These applications included Fusion 360 and AutoCAD 360.
+These applications included Autodesk Fusion and AutoCAD.

 Development of the WebGL 2 specification started in 2013 and finished in January 2017.
 The specification is based on OpenGL ES 3.0.

 First implementations are in Firefox 51, Chrome 56 and Opera 43.